by Katie Raher, PhD

 #6 – Empathy and caring relationships.
 When educators are feeling chronically stressed or overwhelmed as a result of isolation, challenging behaviors in students, unrealistic expectations, demoralization, or a multitude of other reasons, they deserve to be surrounded by support from others.
 They deserve to be heard and seen, and told, “You are not alone.
 It's not just you.
 So many of us are having a hard time right now.”
 When they share their stories of exhaustion or frustration, they not only need someone to listen and hold space for it, but they deserve to be believed, acknowledged, and validated.
 Educators at all levels can be part of the collective care that is very much needed in schools right now, and administrators need to carve time and space to ensure that educators’ psychological safety is a top priority.
 If creating more structured groups for empathy and collective care within your school is hard to come by at this point, because everyone is feeling fatigued and can’t add one more thing to their plate or a variety of other reasons, helping educators seek help outside of the organization can be powerful.
 Therapists and other mental health professionals through resources like Employee Assistance Programs (EAP) are of course a great resource that can be offered and can be a beacon of healing.
 Additionally, finding more affordable options to be held and connected in group settings can be invaluable as well, especially until educational institutions and educators themselves are adequately compensated for their time and efforts.
 Constant Love and Learning provides a number of possible and affordable means to give people the empathic and caring community they need, including an ongoing educator well-being membership, as well as coaching for leaders wanting to cultivate more healing systems from the start.

 #7 - Space for complete resets when needed.
 Chronic stress has been plaguing much of the education profession as of late, with overwhelm being the most common word shared during feeling check-ins I’ve facilitated during professional development with hundreds of educators this past year.
 Sometimes, extra time to get things done isn’t enough.
 When overwhelm has taken over, the nervous system needs a more complete reset and the spaciousness to do so.
 One way to accomplish this is through mental health days.
 These should be encouraged whenever needed to prevent and treat fatigue, overwhelm, and burnout.
 Although the problem of finding subs is a reality in many schools right now, having strategies in mind to prevent sub shortages as a long-term problem can help people hold onto hope.
 Schools and organizations can create funnels from colleges and universities as well as from parent and community volunteers who may be interested in turning their enjoyment in the classroom into paid work.
 Furthermore, schools and districts can facilitate more effective training for subs, so that they are independently prepared to support in classrooms, without the need for detailed sub plans.
 In doing so, teachers can actually take much needed mental health and sick days without the stress and worry of having to create sub plans.
 In addition to mental health days, schools can create and fund opportunities for educators to participate in support groups, healing circles, and restorative retreats where they can take sacred space to reflect and connect within and with like-hearted educators.
-In addition to monthly options for such community and sacred space for soul care, Constant Love and Learning provides occasional retreats, such as the ReclaimED and RechargED Virtual Retreat coming up on January 22, 2022, which provide the container for a deep and restorative reset.
+In addition to monthly options for such community and sacred space for soul care, Constant Love and Learning provides breathwork and occasional retreats, which provide the container for deep and restorative transformation.
 Whenever schools work to create or fund offerings for restoration and space to honor educators’ wholeness, it can be helpful to avoid mandatory attendance and rather make them optional, allowing educators to honor their unique voices and preferences and take needed space within their time constraints at school and home.

 #8 - Basic human needs.
 With this, we’re talking about the basic levels of Maslow’s Hierarchy here.
 Educators want a living wage and adequate health insurance that lets them put a roof over their head and food on the table and feel the basics of wellness without having to work a second, third, or fourth job.
 On top of being able to buy their families and themselves enough to eat, they want to be able to eat at a normal pace while at school, meaning there is time to eat more than a protein bar and actually taste their food rather than just having to gulp it down at hyperspeed.
 Within the school day, educators want to be able to use the restroom when they need it rather than having to hold it all day and be given a badge of honor for doing so.
 If educators don’t have enough time to pee when they need to in the school day, schools have got a systems problem and need to figure out a way to help educators get this most basic need met.
 Additionally, educators want to feel safe coming to work every day, meaning they can benefit from policy makers passing common sense gun laws and funding adequate mental health and social service support within and beyond schools, and parents modelling and teaching respect to students in such a way that harmful and unsafe Tik Tok challenges wouldn’t even be a thing any child would consider.
 Parents can not only teach respect for educators but also write to their school board and legislators to advocate for livable wages.
 When many of the other items on this wish list are provided to educators, such as realistic expectations, appreciation and respect, caring supports, and the gift of time, educators are more likely to nourish themselves in whatever ways they need on a daily basis to feel calm, centered, content, confident, and creative, which in turn will enhance their capacity to show up fully for students for the short- and long-term.
 This is something that should be on all of our wish lists.